 About

 The Mau Forest Complex in Western Kenya covers an area of over 400,000 ha and is ecologically and economically critical for Kenya and parts of East Africa.
-60,000 ha of South Western Mau is one of the 22 forest blocks of the Mau Forest Complex.
-20,000 ha has been severely degraded due to human activities including overgrazing, logging and encroachment among others.
+The South Western Mau forest one of the 22 forest blocks of the Mau Forest Complex, the landscape covered by this initiative is 60 000 hectares.
+20,000 ha of these had been severely degraded due to human activities including overgrazing, logging and encroachment among others.
 Deliberate efforts are being made to restore and conserve the forest.
-IDH through the Initiative for Sustainable Landscape (ISLA) launched an ambitious campaign to rehabilitate and conserve the forest in 2018 and opted to adopt a community-based approach to see the campaign to fruition.
+IDH through the Initiative for Sustainable Landscape (ISLA) launched an ambitious campaign to rehabilitate and conserve the forest in 2016 and opted to adopt a community-based approach to see the campaign to fruition.

 Governance Structure

-Together with the relevant stakeholders a governance model is designed and set-up.
-The bodies of the governance structure consist of a Trust (to be registered), the Board, the Secretariat and three Technical Working Groups.
+Together with the relevant stakeholders a governance model has been designed and set-up.
+The bodies of the governance structure consist of a Trust (registered and in the process of incorporation), the Board, the Secretariat and Technical Working Groups on a need basis.

 Trust

-The Trust, to be established and registered as Charitable Trust in 2016, is made up of five (5) trustees.
-The Trust provides oversight on the functions of the board, raise and allocate funds and be legally accountable for the program.
-It is expected to last into long term, to ensure sustainability of the program, beyond the ISLA Program.
-The Trust will meet once or twice a year.
+The Trust, was established and registered as Charitable Trust in 2017 and is made up of five (5) trustees.
+The Trust provides oversight on the functions of the board, raises and allocates funds and is accountable for the program.
+It is expected to in the long term, ensure sustainability of the co designed and co funded interventions, beyond the ISLA Program.
+The Trustees meet twice a year.

 ISLA Board